Closed Period SSDI Award: Disability for a Limited Time

 Frequently Asked Questions

-TL;DR: A closed period award means the ALJ found you were disabled during a specific period but have since medically improved.
-You receive backpay for the disability period but no ongoing monthly benefits.
-Consider whether to accept based on the amount of backpay and whether your condition has truly improved.
+A closed period award means the judge found you were disabled during a specific time period but have since medically improved.
+You'll receive backpay for the disability period, but no ongoing monthly benefits.

 What You Receive?